Garnet Crow

 Garnet Crow (stylized as GARNET CROW) was a Japanese pop/rock band formed in 1999 and associated with the Giza Studio record label.
-Members include Yuri Nakamura, Hitoshi Okamoto, Nana Azuki, and Hirohito Furui, with Nakamura leading on vocals.
+Members included Yuri Nakamura, Hitoshi Okamoto, Nana Azuki, and Hirohito Furui, with Nakamura leading on vocals.
 Music produced by Garnet Crow has its roots in the neo acoustic genre, and representative works include "Flying", "Yume Mita Ato De", and "Spiral".
 Despite prolific early singles, the band neither performed live nor appeared on TV prior to 2002.

 The mixed composition of Garnet Crow and Nakamura's deep vocals set the group apart from its contemporaries.
 Each individual member has also seen industry success: Nakamura and Azuki often share the limelight for Garnet Crow, but Okamoto has achieved a solo career and Furui is a sought-after music arranger – one of the highest paid in Japan.

 On March 30, 2013, the band announced their disbandment, with their final concert scheduled to be held on June 9, 2013.
-On June 9, 2013 they announced that they would break up during the final concert.
+On June 9, 2013, they announced that they would break up during the final concert.

 On March 29, 2020, on the day of debut anniversary was launched on their official website a special 20th anniversary project.
 According to the Furui, it would not be a band reunion.